Frequently Asked Questions

 What is the goal of the Million Pollinator Garden Challenge?

 The Million Pollinator Garden Challenge is an initiative of the NPGN that invites participation from organizations and individuals both inside and outside the NPGN.
 The objective is to increase nectar and pollen providing landscapes of every size in order to address one of the significant threats to pollinator health – the dearth and degradation of forage for pollinators.
-The goal is to promote and count 1 million such forage locations across the United States.
+The goal is to promote and build on the million plus forage locations across the United States.

 How long will the challenge run?

-The Million Pollinator Garden Challenge will run for at least two years or until it reaches the million gardens goal.
-Regardless, the support of the National Pollinator Garden Network will continue beyond the conclusion of the Challenge and encompass other initiatives that will be determined by the collective body and by circumstances for pollinators.
+The Million Pollinator Garden Challenge reached its million garden goal in 2018.
+The support of the National Pollinator Garden Network will continue beyond the conclusion of the Challenge and encompass other initiatives that will be determined by the collective body and by circumstances for pollinators.

 How is the number of gardens measured?

 The gardens will be registered on the MPGC map powered by the SHARE website where visitors will be able to visually track the progress of the campaign.
 Registrants can upload photos and videos of their sites, and the map can be sorted by garden type.
 In addition, metrics to identify education, outreach and pollinator garden actions across multiple organizations will be in effect as the campaign progresses.

 Are there criteria to qualify as a garden on the SHARE map?